Garden-AI/garden/docs/index.md

 - [thegardens.ai](https://thegardens.ai) - Our website, where you can create and explore published gardens
 - [CLI Reference](garden-ai.md) - Comprehensive guide to Garden's command-line interface
-- ["Seedlings" Repository](https://github.com/Garden-AI/seedlings) - Example projects to help you get started
+- [SDK Reference](api-docs.md) - Documentation for user-facing classes and helper functions

 Happy gardening! 🌱